gardener/etcd-backup-restore/README.md

 #### Installing `git`

-We use `git` as VCS which you need to install.
+We use `git` as VCS which you would need to install.

 On Mac OS run